 OTC transactions

-OTC transaction are bilaterally settled and are entered into directly between the counterparties to the trade, that is, the buyer and the seller.
+OTC transactions are bilaterally settled and are entered into directly between the counterparties to the trade, that is, the buyer and the seller.
 They can be executed through a broker or negotiated directly between the parties.
 OTC transactions can be reported by the counterparties themselves or by an agent privy to the terms of the transaction, for example, the broker.

 Cleared Transactions